 For a more detailed and fundamental tutorial on a microwave’s functions and technology, kindly refer to this video.

-The 5 Best Over The Range Microwaves for 2017
+Reviews of 5 Best Over The Range Microwaves

 - Good functions that allow versatile, fuss-free cooking

 - The exterior may not be the most eye-catching or sleek design

 - May have issues with its glass door’s and handle’s durability

 - Push buttons need to be easier to read